-- (1) The development to which this permission relates shall be begun within a period of 5 years commencing on the date of this notice. - (2) No work shall be started on the development hereby permitted until details of materials, including new bricks and tiles, to be used externally shall have been submitted to, and approved by, the local planning authority, and the development hereby permitted shall be carried out in the materials so approved.
+- The works to which this consent relates shall be begun within a period of five (1)years commencing on the date of this notice. - No work shall be started on the development hereby permitted until details of materials to be used externally shall have been submitted to and approved by the local planning authority, and the development hereby permitted shall be carried out in the materials so approved. - (3) The brickwork shall be constructed with the same type of bonding as that of the existing building.